LCIWaterProjects/LCIWaterProjects/README.md

 - 👀 I’m interested in advancing water research.
 - 🌱 I’m currently learning interactive web mapping.
 - 💞️ I’m looking to collaborate on your great ideas.
-- 📫 Contact us at proquemore@ucla.edu.
+- 📫 Contact us at lcihr2w@gmail.com.

 <!---
 LCIWaterProjects/LCIWaterProjects is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.